 Client: M/s Glen Alpine Developments

 “Sanjiv Malhan has managed to marshall the power of this spectacular location to create seventy-three units, each of which enjoys un-interrupted views of the ocean and the marina.
-Widely regarded as one of the best residential projects in Townsville and regional Queensland, this beautiful high-rise property has been included in Skyscraper City, along with some of the best architectural projects across the world. “
+Widely regarded as one of the best architecturally designed residential projects in Townsville and regional Queensland, this beautiful high-rise property has been included in Skyscraper City, along with some of the best residential architectural projects across the world. “

 Waterfront living is at its best in the breath-taking architectural design of Solarus mixed-use residential complex, situated right on the river close to Townsville’s city centre.
-Taking the architectural challenge even further with his ambitious design for Solarus, a waterfront township in Townsville, Queensland, Sanjiv Malhan of OFIA does a spectacular job for PCA architects.
+Taking the architectural challenge even further with his ambitious design for Solarus Apartments, a waterfront township in Townsville, Queensland, Sanjiv Malhan of OFIA does a spectacular job for PCA architects.

 The project features 73 luxury apartments over twelve storeys, situated on the river, close to Townsville’s city centre, and offering spectacular views out towards the ocean.
 Making a dramatic statement when viewed from the North West, the stepped form is visually stunning.
 These beautifully appointed spaces offer commanding views right across Townsville’s inner city suburbs, over to the city centre, Castle Hill and offer untrammelled views of Ross River, Marina, and gleaming ocean views across Cleveland Bay.
-Interior design is spatially efficient and combined with a high degree of functional clarity elevates Solarus to unrivalled levels of sophistication.
+Interior design is spatially efficient and combined with a high degree of functional clarity elevates Solarus apartments to unrivalled levels of sophistication.

 The environmental standards in this residential development are very high and each apartment features water and energy efficient appliances.
 Roof overhangs, pergolas and other distinctive shading devices offer a means of passive solar control.
 Each apartment’s interior is designed for optimal cross ventilation making for high levels of comfort and sustainability.
 Multiple lift cores provide increased levels of luxury and stringent security.